KazachiKapai/forte-hackathon-core/README.md

 - On MR events (open, reopen, update), the webhook:
   - Fetches the MR diffs via GitLab API
   - Optionally generates a GPT review using Gemini if `GEMINI_API_KEY` is set
+  - Optionally classifies the MR into up to `LABEL_MAX` labels from `LABEL_CANDIDATES` and applies them
   - Posts a review comment back to the MR

 ## .env support